coopzone-dc/Floppy80-M1/README.md

     - INI - switches between tyhe differnt ini file on the SD-Card.
     - DMK - allows the mounting of DMK disk images in the root folder of the SD-Card for a specified drive (0, 1 or 2).
-    - FOR - copys a DMK disk image from the FOR folder of the SD-Card to one of the mounted disk images (0, 1 or 2).
+    - FOR - copies a DMK disk image from the FOR folder of the SD-Card to one of the mounted disk images (0, 1 or 2).
     - IMP - imports a file from the root folder of the SD-Card into one of the mounted disk images (0, 1 or 2).

   FDC STA
-  - Displays the contects to the ini file specified by boot.cfg
+  - Displays the contents to the ini file specified by boot.cfg

   FDC DIR filter
   - Displays a list of files in the root folder of the SD-Card.